fabaff/mqtt-panel/README.md

 ## Running mqtt-panel

 1. Make sure that your MQTT broker/server is running and listening.
-Or run `python3 mqtt-server.py` to use `mqtt-panel` with [hbmqtt](https://github.com/beerfactory/hbmqtt) (make sure that you installed it with `pip3 install hbmqtt`).
 2. Adjust `var host = '127.0.0.1';` and `var port = 3000;` in the file
    `index.html` to match your setup if you are not using `mqtt-server.py`.
 3. Open `index.html`.